b-kirk/DatasetStats/README.md

 # Dataset Statistics
-A short C program to calculate the mean, standard deviation, minimum, and maximum of a given two-column CSV dataset.
+A short C program to calculate the mean, standard deviation, minimum, and maximum of a given two-column (with index) CSV dataset.